 Minnesota Prairie County Alliance - Waseca County

-The Consumer Support Grant (CSG) allows a person who has Medicaid Home Health Aide (HHA), Personal Care Assistant (PCA) and Home Care Nursing (HCN) services to receive a cash grant to purchase supports and services.
-The person, as the employer, may use the CSG to hire the supports they need of their choice.
-They may hire their parents, spouses, family member or friends, as well as provider agency workers.
+The Consumer Support Grant (CSG) is a cash grant for someone who has Medicaid Home Health Aide (HHA), Personal Care Assistant (PCA) or Home Care Nursing (HCN) services.
+The grant is used to purchase supports and services.
+The grant-recipient, as the employer, may use grant funds to choose and hire the supports they need.
+Support people chosen can be:

 CSG participants are responsible for training and supervising the staff that they hire.